Glossary / Identity Provider (IDP/IdP)

 Identity Provider (IDP/IdP)

-An identity provider (IDP) is a trusted system that manages and verifies user identities.
-Think of it as a digital passport office.
-It issues and manages digital identities, allowing users to access various online services without having to create and remember separate credentials for each one.
-IDPs play a central role in enabling secure and seamless access to applications, data, and resources.
+An identity provider (IDP) is a trusted system that manages and verifies user identities—essentially acting as the foundation for secure digital access.
+Think of it as a digital passport office: it issues and manages digital credentials that let users access multiple online services without needing separate usernames and passwords for each one.

 How do IDPs work?

-IDPs act as intermediaries between users and service providers (SPs).
-When a user attempts to access a service, the SP redirects the user to the IDP for authentication.
-The IDP verifies the user’s identity through various methods, such as username/password login, multi-factor authentication (MFA), or social login.
-Once authenticated, the IDP issues a secure assertion to the SP, confirming the user’s identity and authorization level.
+Identity providers act as intermediaries between users and service providers (SPs).
+When a user attempts to access a service, the SP redirects the request to the IdP for authentication.
+The IdP verifies the user’s identity using one or more methods such as a password, multi-factor authentication (MFA), or social login.
+Once verified, the IdP issues a secure assertion—often via a protocol like SAML, OAuth, or OpenID Connect—to the service provider, confirming who the user is and what they’re authorized to access.

 Benefits of using an IDP